• Recipes

 • Salt and Pepper

-• Simply add your spinach, turkey, and the rest of the remaining ingredients to a mixing bowl and mix them together.
+• Add the spinach, turkey, and the rest of the remaining ingredients to a mixing bowl and mix them together.
 I find it easiest to use my hands for this.

-• Form into 4 equal sized balls and smash them into round patties and set on a plate.
+• Form them into 4 equal-sized balls and smash them into round patties, and set them on a plate.

 • Refrigerate for 2 to 3 hours before cooking.